redbtc/node-red-contrib-btcpay/README.md

 ### Handling Instant Payment Notifications (IPN)

-This example implements an IPN handler.
-It checks if the invoice status is either "confirmed" or "complete" and outputs the invoice data to Debug window.
-As the incoming data cannot be trusted, it first fetches the invoice data via API.
+This example implements a simple IPN handler which outputs the data of confirmed and complete invoices to Debug window.

 ![BTCPay IPN Handler](examples/btcpay-ipn-handler.png)